Why Is Everyone Feeling So 'Stuck' Right Now?

 If you feel like you’re in a funk at the moment, you’re not alone.
-Simply recognising that you’re feeling stuck, is a great step on the path to feeling more motivated for anything life throws at you.
-We can all better our mental state by being a little more mindful each day, and by taking a moment to reflect and assess what we want from our future, we can help live each with a sense of purpose.
+But simply recognising that you’re feeling stuck is a great step on the path to feeling more motivated for anything life throws at you.
+We can all better our mental state by being a little more mindful each day, and by taking a moment to reflect and assess what we want from our future, we can help live each day with a sense of purpose.

 What's Behind Our Collective Feeling Of 'Stuckness'

 There’s no doubt about it, the past few years have been challenging.
-As a clinical psychologist, I’ve noted similarities in the issues people have been presenting for treatment, with a lot of people saying they feel stuck and lack direction.
+As a clinical psychologist and Headspace app’s mental health expert, I’ve noted similarities in the issues people have been presenting for treatment, with a lot of people saying they feel stuck and lack direction.

 Advertisement

-Post-pandemic, there has been an increase in people who feel anxious about returning to busy offices, catching public transport, and socialising again.
+Post-pandemic, there has been an increase in people who feel anxious about returning to busy offices, catching public transport and socialising again.
 As people begin to live ‘normally’ again post-pandemic, our lives are becoming busier each day.
-With this though, people are still reporting a sense of boredom, noting a stagnation-like feeling when looking at their lives.
+Along with this though, people are still reporting a sense of boredom, noting a stagnation-like feeling when looking at their lives.

-People are feeling ‘stuck’, and dissatisfied and have lost enjoyment in life's little things.
-So many of the activities we enjoyed doing before the pandemic to relieve stress were put on hold, but now, we're struggling to pick these activities back up again.
-Put simply, there's a collective struggle to prioritise enjoyable hobbies amongst the busyness of life.
+People are feeling ‘stuck’ and dissatisfied and have lost enjoyment in life's little things.
+So many of the activities we enjoyed doing before the pandemic to relieve stress were put on hold and now we're struggling to pick these activities back up again.
+Put simply, there's a collective struggle to prioritise enjoyable hobbies amid the busyness of life.

 How To Get Out Of A Rut